Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

+In terms of the general computational scheme presented in \cite{Anikushin2023LyapExp}, to estimate $\lambda_{1}(\Xi_{m})$ from above, one should choose a suitable (adapted) metric given by a family of inner products in $\mathbb{H}^{\wedge m}$ depending on $q \in \mathcal{Q}$ and apply certain maximization procedures to the infinitesimal quantities arising from differentiation of the cocycle trajectories in the metric.
+These quantities are involved into the Growth Formula, which reduces to the Liouville trace formula if the metric is associated with a metric in $\mathbb{H}$.
+In the latter case, the variational problem can often be reduced to the computation of eigenvalues of self-adjoint operators.
+In infinite dimensions, such computations are usually done in standard metrics (see \cite{Temam1997,ChepyzhovIlyin2004,ZelikAttractors2022}), although it may happen that standard metrics may not be relevant, as in the case of delay equations \cite{AnikushinRomanov2024EffEst, Anikushin2023LyapExp, Anikushin2022Semigroups} or hyperbolic equations \cite{ZelikAttractors2022, TuraevZelik2003}.

-There are various applications of the trace formula concerned with the use of adapted metrics.
-In this direction, among others, the Leonov method stands out (see G.A.~Leonov and V.A.~Boichenko \cite{LeonovBoi1992}).
-On the geometric level, it corresponds to variations of a constant metric in its conformal class via Lyapunov-like functions (see \cite{Anikushin2023LyapExp}).
-It allows to significantly improve estimates or may even lead to exact computation of the Lyapunov dimension as in the case of Lorenz or H\'{e}non systems (see N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020}; N.V.~Kuznetsov et al. \cite{KuzMokKuzKud2020}).
-It is also worth mentioning the approach of R.A.~Smith \cite{Smith1986HD} for ODEs based on quadratic functionals that allows to bound from below all the singular values of the linearization cocycle.
-In applications, his method goes in the spirit of the perturbative approach that we develop here.
-At the theoretical level, this method of R.A.~Smith can be developed for infinite-dimensional systems via inertial manifolds (see Theorem 12 in our work \cite{Anikushin2022Semigroups} and \cite{Anikushin2020Geom} for a general theory) that reveals its impracticality and artificiality for the considered problem.
+In finite dimensions, there is an approach known as the Leonov method \cite{LeonovBoi1992, Kuznetsov2016, Anikushin2023LyapExp}.
+On the geometric level, it corresponds to variations of a constant metric in its conformal class via Lyapunov-like functions.
+This method often allows to improve estimates or even provide exact computations of the Lyapunov dimension, as in the case of Lorenz, Lorenz-like, and H\'{e}non systems; see \cite{KuzReit2020, KuzMokKuzKud2020, LeoAlexKuzSMsystem2015,LeoKuzKorzh2016}.

+It is also worth mentioning the approach of Smith \cite{Smith1986HD} for ODEs based on quadratic functionals that allows to bound from below all the singular values of the derivative cocycle.
+In applications, his method goes in the spirit of the perturbative approach that we follow here.
+For infinite-dimensional systems, it can be developed via inertial manifolds; see \cite{Anikushin2022Semigroups, Anikushin2020Geom}.
+However, this reveals its impracticality and artificiality for the problem.
-It may happen that the Liouville trace formula, being applied in standard metrics, provides rough trace numbers which are inappropriate.
-This is the case encountered in the study of delay equations.
-Namely, in \cite{Anikushin2022Semigroups} we explored applicability of the trace formula to delay equations in $\mathbb{R}^{n}$ posed in a proper Hilbert space.
-In particular, we showed that the symmetrization procedure produces such trace numbers that do not depend on the delay value and only at most $n$ of them can be nonzero.
-This highly contrasts to reaction-diffusion equations where $\beta_{m}$ tends to $-\infty$ as $m \to \infty$ and, as a consequence, one obtains an exponential contraction of $m$-dimensional volumes for a sufficiently large $m$ and the estimates turn out to be asymptotically sharp (see R.~Temam \cite{Temam1997}).